 Test Reporting – The DNA to App Behavior and Performance

 Updating frameworks is a straight-forward task and we keep up with the latest versions of available frameworks.
 Every now and then we make some bigger update where we integrate the framework even tighter to our solution.
-Lately we did so updating our support for Calabash Cucumber runs – and introduced a major revamp with its test result reporting.
+Lately we did update our support for Calabash Cucumber runs – and introduced a major revamp with its test result reporting.

 The most important thing with the test reporting and test case reports is that users get actionable and rich information about the performance of an app, test cases, and all possible details from the device run.
 We started this revamp from the Project View to provide you yet better real-time review capabilities what is going on with the device runs.
 So, from now on, you’ll get to see the following project overview for all of your test runs:

 Then, we wanted to improve the readability of the test run results.
-Some colors and highlighting the most meaningful things truly makes a difference!
+Some colors and highlighting the most meaningful things truly make a difference!
 Now every Calabash Cucumber run report has all the steps highlighted with each framework action timed and nicely parsed.
 Especially when trying to figure out what has gone wrong this is really precious – and saves you a lot of time.
 All screenshots can be also reviewed in the right context – meaning that when you highlight a test step you’ll get the right screenshots shown in the Screenshots view.

 All Calabash screenshots are also now mapped to each test step.
 While going through test steps the user is now able to select and check each step’s screenshots one by one.
 Thanks to this mapping the reverse is also possible.
 So if there’s a screenshot that looks a bit off using a single click it is possible to find the test step where this happens.

 As a last note, a few things that are coming out even still this week!
 A customer requested to have a better screenshots comparison view in addition to the one that was already there.
 This week’s release contains a new view allowing comparing screenshots step by step between selected devices.
-Here is the sneak peak to this brand new comparison view:
+Here is the sneak peek to this brand new comparison view: